Priti Patkar

 Priti Patkar is an Indian social worker and human rights activist.
-She holds the position of co-founder and director at Prerana, an organization that has been a trailblazer in addressing issues within the red-light districts of Mumbai, India.
-Priti Patkar's efforts primarily focus on safeguarding children who are at risk of falling victim to commercial sexual exploitation and trafficking.
+She is the co-founder and director of the organisation Prerana, which works in the red-light districts of Mumbai, India to protect children vulnerable to commercial sexual exploitation and trafficking.

 Personal life

 Priti Patkar was born in Mumbai.
 Her father was a government servant and her mother ran a daycare program.
 She is a Gold Medalist from The Tata Institute of Social Sciences, Mumbai where she completed a Masters in Social Work.
 She is married to social activist Pravin Patkar.

 Activism

 Priti Patkar has been working for the protection and rescue of children and women victims of human trafficking and commercial sexual exploitation for over 30 years.
 She founded Prerana in 1986, after a research visit for her Masters in Social Work to the Kamathipura Red Light Area – where she witnessed three generations of women soliciting customers on the same street.

 She is accredited with several path-breaking social interventions for the protection and dignity of children and women victims of human trafficking and commercial sexual exploitation.

 Patkar has to her credit the largest number of legal interventions and writ petitions in India to protect the rights and dignity of child and female victims of child sexual exploitation and trafficking.